by Texas Homesteader ~

 - 4 cups chicken broth to cover potatoes (can substitute with water)

-- 4 large potatoes (about 5-8 cups depending on how potatoey you want it)
+- 4 large starchy russet potatoes, peeled & chopped (about 5-8 cups depending on how potatoey you want it)

 - 1 teaspoon dried tarragon